Hire an SEO Agency

 When Hire an SEO Agency Wins.

-• You run jobs, quote work, or manage a team — billable time is worth >$50/hr to you.
+• You run jobs, quote work, or manage a team.
+Your billable time is worth more than $50/hr.

-• You compete in a market where multiple contractors are already investing in SEO (DFW, Austin, Houston, Dallas).
+• You compete in a market where many contractors already invest in local SEO (DFW, Austin, Houston, Dallas).

-• You do not enjoy SEO work and will not sustain it through the plateau at month 4.
+• You do not enjoy SEO work and will quit during the slow stretch at month 4.

-• You need results documented for a partner, spouse, or lender.
+• You need results on paper for a partner, spouse, or lender.

 When DIY SEO Wins.

-• You genuinely enjoy marketing and want to develop the skill long-term.
+• You really enjoy marketing and want to build the skill long term.

-• Your market has very low competition (most Tier 2 West Texas cities, rural areas).
+• Your market has very low rivalry (most Tier 2 West Texas cities, rural areas).

 • You are in a long startup phase with more time than money.

-• You already have strong technical skills (can edit HTML, understand schema, comfortable with analytics).
+• You already have strong tech skills (can edit HTML, know schema, fine with analytics).

-• You plan to eventually hire in-house and want to understand what good looks like first.
+• You plan to hire in-house later and want to know what good work looks like first.

-The hidden cost of DIY SEO is the hours you cannot invoice.
-A contractor who bills $125/hour who spends 10 hours per week on SEO is effectively paying $5,400/mo in forgone revenue to save $3,000/mo in agency fees.
-That math only works if the DIY output matches agency output — which it almost never does in the first 12 months, because SEO has a sharp expertise curve.
+The hidden cost of DIY SEO is the hours you cannot bill.
+A contractor who bills $125/hour and spends 10 hours per week on SEO is paying $5,400/mo in lost revenue to save $3,000/mo in agency fees.
+That math only works if DIY output matches agency output.
+It almost never does in the first 12 months, because SEO has a sharp learning curve.

 Where DIY actually wins

-The one thing DIY SEO has over agencies: deep knowledge of your business, your customers, and your competitive landscape.
-The best content, case studies, and service-page copy comes from the owner's head, not a content brief.
-The hybrid model that works: own the content (interviews, stories, job-site write-ups) and outsource the execution (keyword research, on-page implementation, technical SEO, link building).
-That combination typically beats pure-DIY and pure-agency.
+The one thing DIY SEO has over agencies: deep knowledge of your business, your customers, and your rivals.
+The best content, case studies, and service page copy comes from the owner's head, not a content brief.
+The hybrid model that works: own the content (interviews, stories, job-site write-ups) and outsource the work (keyword research, on-page work, technical SEO, link building).
+That mix usually beats pure DIY and pure agency.

 The sunk-cost trap to avoid

-The most expensive version of DIY SEO is the one where a contractor spends 6–9 months learning, produces middling results, then hires an agency anyway.
-That contractor has paid twice — once in time, once in cash — and lost the head start to whichever competitor hired an agency on day one.
-If you are leaning toward DIY, give yourself a hard 90-day rule: measurable ranking movement by day 90 or move on.
+The most costly version of DIY SEO is the one where a contractor spends 6–9 months learning, gets so-so results, then hires an agency anyway.
+That contractor has paid twice, once in time, once in cash.
+They lost the head start to whichever rival hired an agency on day one.
+If you lean toward DIY, set a hard 90-day rule: clear ranking movement by day 90 or move on.

 Common Questions.